Abu Dhabi UAE Travel Guide

 A conservation success, reintroducing endangered Arabian wildlife to a natural habitat.

-Abu Dhabi focuses on sustainable practices, especially in waste and water management.
+Abu Dhabi focuses on sustainable practices, especially in waste and managing water resources.

-Waste segregation and recycling bins are becoming common in public spaces, hotels, and residential areas.
+Sorting trash and recycling bins are becoming common in public spaces, hotels, and neighborhoods.

-As a barren landscape nation, water from the desalination plants is a precious resource, with conservation efforts ongoing.
+As a desert nation, water from desalination plants is a precious resource, with conservation efforts ongoing.

 Visitors can mitigate the environmental impact of their flights and other activities.

-A growing number of hotels and resorts implement sustainable practices, with increasing options for ethical tours.
+A growing number of accommodations and resorts implement sustainable practices, with increasing options for ethical tours.

 The UAE has ambitious goals for renewable energy projects, including solar energy.

-Intended as a sustainable growth of the city, demonstrating green technologies and eco-friendly living.
+Intended as an environmentally-friendly urban development, demonstrating green technologies and eco-friendly living.

 Your choices as a traveler contribute to preserving Abu Dhabi’the environment and unique natural habitats.